DataDog/integrations-core/mysql/README.md

 ## Overview

-The Datadog Agent can collect many metrics from MySQL databases, including:
+The Datadog Agent can collect many metrics from MySQL databases, including (but not limited to):

 * Query throughput
-* Query performance (average query run time, slow queries, etc)
+* Query performance (e.g. average query run time, slow queries, etc.)
-* Connections (currently open connections, aborted connections, errors, etc)
+* Connections (e.g. currently open connections, aborted connections, errors, etc.)
-* InnoDB (buffer pool metrics, etc)
+* InnoDB (e.g. buffer pool metrics, etc.)

-And many more.
-You can also invent your own metrics using custom SQL queries.
+You can also create your own metrics using custom SQL queries.

 ## Setup

 ### Installation

-The MySQL check is included in the Datadog Agent package, so simply [install the Agent][13] on your MySQL servers.
+The MySQL check is included in the [Datadog Agent][13] package, so you don't need to install anything else on your MySQL servers.

 ### Configuration

-Edit the `mysql.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory, to connect it to the MySQL server and start collecting your MySQL [metrics](#metric-collection) and [logs](#log-collection).
-See the [sample mysql.d/conf.yaml][16] for all available configuration options.
+Edit `conf.d/mysql.d/conf.yaml` in the root of your Agent's directory in order to connect the Agent to your MySQL server.
+You will begin collecting your MySQL [metrics](#metric-collection) and [logs](#log-collection) right away.
+See the [sample configuration file][16] for all available configuration options.

 #### Prepare MySQL